well0203/my_work/README.md

 ### Hardware requirements

 All experiments with Deep Learning models were conducted on remote servers using an Nvidia RTX A6000 GPU (48 GB).
-Most experiments for Informer and PatchTST (excluding the patching ablation study) can be run on less powerful GPUs (e.g., with 4 GB of memory).
+Most experiments for Informer and PatchTST (except the ablation study with patching) can be run on less powerful GPUs (e.g., with 4 GB of memory).
 TimeLLM was executed using 4 Nvidia RTX A6000 GPUs in multiprocessing mode, with each GPU requiring 7 GB of memory.
 However, it can be run as a single process on one GPU.
 The line for this option is provided in the code.

 ### Setup